Last Updated on 01/02/23 by Rose Palmer

 Fluorite can crystalize in a variety of colors that include shades of purple, blue, green, yellow, pink and white.
 Local American Indians used the mineral for jewelry and ceremonial carvings.
 In the 1870’s it was discovered that fluorspar, which is the industrial name for fluorite, was useful in removing impurities during the steel production process.
 This created a fluorite mining boom in this region of Southern Illinois.

 Fluorite is the primary source of fluorine which has many modern commercial uses including its use in fluoride treatment for cavity prevention and also in a number of common medical pharmaceuticals.

 While fluorite is no longer mined in the US, the American Fluorite Museum remembers this important era of local history.
-Located in the former office building of the Rosiclare Lead and Fluoride Mining Company, this interesting little museum is a treasure trove of colorful mineral samples and various mining paraphernalia.
+Located in the former office building of the Rosiclare Lead and Fluoride Mining Company, this interesting little museum was a treasure trove of colorful mineral samples and various mining paraphernalia.

 You can also dig to find your own sample of fluorite.
 And if you are in the area during the first week of October, check out the annual Hardin County Fluorspar Festival.